graphology/graphology/docs/advanced.md

 To be efficient, it is likely that most implementations will rely on internal indices.

-But, since this part is likely to be reference-related rather than enforced by the present specifications, we cannot enforce more than some generic methods and a way to provide some configuration if needed.
+But, since this part is likely to be implementation-related rather than enforced by the present specifications, we cannot describe more than some generic methods and a way to provide configuration if needed.

 ## Reference implementation